WebAssembly/spec/proposals/gc/MVP.md

 #### Integer references

+Tentatively, support a type of plain tagged integers.

 * `int31ref.new` creates an `int31ref` from a 32 bit value, truncating high bit
   - `int31ref : [i32] -> [int31ref]`